 firstname.lastname@example.org or use the site contact page.

 May the merit of practice at OpenEye benefit all beings!

 Tarané, a long-time dedicated Buddhist practitioner and graphic artist, is also involved with several Buddhist groups in the area.
 She has enjoyed the privilege of being on the board of directors for Dharma Eye Zen Center, and has done occasional quest teaching at Rick Hanson’s San Rafael Meditation Group at Dominican University.
 In 2012 she took vows in the Tibetan Buddhist Nyingma tradition with Anam Thubten Rinpoche, becoming a member of the Vidyadhara.

 Tarané’s practice includes sitting and studying in the traditions of Zen, Theravda and Tibetan Buddhism.
 Currently she is particularly interested in the growing movement toward a secular Buddhism and the evolution of Buddhism as it is folded into our Western culture.

 Having a strong creative inclination, Tarané loves to combine creativity/art and the dharma.
 She is very excited about offering art classes that weave Buddha’s teachings and meditation into the creative process.
-Her Monday Mandala Meditation Art class is held at OpenEye weekly.
+Her Monday Mandala Meditation Art class is held at OpenEye twice each monthly.
 She also has a love of studying the Buddha’s words from the Pali Canon as well as contemporary Buddhist writings.
 This inspired her in 2014 to organize the Tuesday Meditation and Discussion group.